There goes Junior. Running up the bus line.

-“I’ll be home soon, Everette,” he tells him.
+“I’ll be home soon, Everett,” he tells him.
 “I’m six and I have to go to school.
 Ok?”

 “I need a kiss!”

-“In the car, Everette, we still have to drive to school.”
+“In the car, Everett, we still have to drive to school.”

 “You can take off your seat belt, honey,” I tell him.